loganpowell/spule/README.md

 [more detailed section](#more-pattern-matching) later.
-We can create pattern-matching [guards](<https://en.wikipedia.org/wiki/Guard_(computer_science)#Pattern_guard>) for `Arrays` by using an expression that either returns a "falsy" value or the value itself.
+We can create pattern-matching [guards](<https://en.wikipedia.org/wiki/Guard_(computer_science)#Pattern_guard>) by using an _in situ_ expression that either returns a "falsy" value or the value itself.

-Even if you don't end up using `spule` - you may find the [`@thi.ng/associative`](https://github.com/thi-ng/umbrella/tree/develop/packages/associative) library **very handy** indeed!
+Even if you don't end up using `spule`, you may find the [`@thi.ng/associative`](https://github.com/thi-ng/umbrella/tree/develop/packages/associative) library very handy!

 Now, let's integrate our router.
 Everything pretty much stays the same, but we'll need to make a few changes to